 If Netflix or similar sites is your prime reason for using a VPN, make sure you go for a client which has a reputation for keeping up to date with the blockers used by streaming sites, and check VPN reviews for testimonies from customers with similar interests to yours.

-If you’re looking for a VPN which works across multiple devices, check that your preferred option is compatible with both platforms.
+If you’re looking for a VPN that works across multiple devices, check that your preferred option is compatible with both platforms.
 That way, you can avoid the frustration of discovering a great VPN for your desktop, only to find that it doesn’t also work on your iPhone.

 #7 Ease of use